ShahzaibAli02/Android-GuideBlocks/app/src/main/java/com/contextu/al/carousel/README.md

 Everyone loves carousel!
 This is a simple example to get you started with Contextual Extensibility without needing to hard-code your changes every time you want to celebrate with the user.

+Create the simple carousel GB component, where we can include it any place and it can be full screen or not it depends on the parent's width and height we can show/hide skip ui option with Extensibility property "[skip]"

 1. Create an account at [Contextual Dashboard](https://dashboard.contextu.al/ "Contextual Dashboard").
 2. Install the Contextual SDK following the instructions for IOS or Android.
 3. Copy-Paste the instantiation of the Guide Component AFTER the Contextual SDK registration.